 “Bring Him Home” soloists, Jason Bomford, Andy Kirby and Barrie Stimson The Three Fivers “was a showstopper with three tremendous voices really great to listen to.

 “Tell me it’s not true” was magical, as was Johnnie Wood singing “Being Alive”.
 What a quality voice.
 The rendition of “All that Jazz” was a joy and soloists Buffy Fouracre and Nicki Wilkes singing” For Good “were just great.

 The very talented Ian Crew did very well, as always as did the rest of the musicians and I must congratulate Sam Hatchell on key board.
 He will go far.

 I just did not want the evening to end.
 There are many performing societies but not all could bring together such a variety of members and turn them into a splendid choir.

-Thank you to all concerned, especially Mike Canning for his inspired and inspiring direction… a wonderful Concert and even greater hospitality.
+Thank you to all concerned, a wonderful Concert and even greater hospitality.
 Thanks again CODS.